RETURN TO HOME PAGE

 2. Nothing in motion (going from potential to actual) can cause its own motion.
 (If it's in a state of potentiality it can't make itself actual.)

 3. Motion must be caused by something already actual.
+(With one exception, this could read "already in motion", but there is that one exception.)

 4. There cannot be an infinite series of moving causes.
 (If the cause needed a cause itself there must be something that doesn't need a cause.
 If the cause can only "pass motion along" once it's got it, there has to be something which can generate motion in the first place.
 The mirror analogy.)